 Deanes Love Fish: Just having arrived on the train from Dublin, I enjoyed my first meal at Deanes Love Fish, a block from my hotel.
 Chef Michael Deane is one of the country’s best restaurateurs and chefs and has a Michelin star.
 His seafood restaurant, Deanes Love Fish, is a bright space with conservatory roof, that features local seafood and shellfish.
 The deviled crab and sweetcorn on toast plus an arugula salad was perfect.
 28-40 Howard St.

 Make sure to add the afternoon tea at the Merchant Hotel to your list when you are in town.
 It is served in their stunning Great Room Restaurant.
 16 Skipper St.

-James Street South: I had an excellent meal at this contemporary Belfast restaurant located at 21 James St. South.
+James Street & Co.: I had an excellent meal at this contemporary Belfast restaurant located at 21 James St. South.
 A friend had worked in the kitchen while living there and highly recommended it.
 They feature a two or three course lunch or pre-theatre menu, a Taste of Ulster Tasting Menu or an a la carte option.
 The grilled cod, with Wye Valley asparagus, shiitake mushrooms and a citrus cream was an excellent entree choice.
 Next door is their more casual James Street Bar + Grill.